-Prerequisite: Admission into the NURS.AAS program
+Prerequisite: Admission into the NURS.AAS program, MAT 133 (Preferred) or Higher

 NUR 103 INTRODUCTION TO PROFESSIONAL NURSING (4 CR)

 Provides a foundation in the scientific and social dimension of nursing as a discipline and a health profession.
 Examine the historical development of nursing and its impact on contemporary nursing.
 Cultural variables and personal values examined by the student.
 The societal context of nursing is reviewed, providing the student with an appreciation of the health care system, with particular emphasis on legal and ethical frameworks.